olegfafurin/olegfafurin.github.io/content/authors/admin/_index.md

 website: ""
 ---

 I'm a Computer Scientist with prior experience in Software Engineering, Quantitative Research and Competitive mathematics.
 Areas of my interest include Algorithms and Data Structures, Probabilistic Proofs and Discrete Mathematics.
-As I have recently graduated from EPFL Master's in Computer Science, I'm actively searching for a position in or in between Software Engineering, Quantitative Analysis and Applied Research either in Switzerland or in other parts of Europe.
+As I'm currently approaching the end of my Master studies I'm actively searching for a position in or in between Software Engineering, Quantitative Analysis and Applied Research either in Switzerland or in other parts of Europe.